ChaosDynamix/Arcadia/docs/03_installation/01_logical-volume-manager/03_luks-multiple-partitions.md

 init-system: systemd
 ---

-# Multiple devices / Luks on multiple partitions
+# LVM / Luks on multiple partitions
 {: .no_toc}

 ## Table of contents